widcardw/docs-template/src/pages/features/basic.md

 ## Callouts

-This feature is implemented by `@flowershow`.
-However, There still remain some problems from my respective, for example, it is unfoldable.
-I will try to dive into it...
+This feature is implemented by `@widcardw/remark-callouts`.
+You can fold the container by clicking the callout title.

 > [!tip]
 > This is a callout block.